CollOfTheWild/Praeceptor/README.md

 * **The Central Nervous System (Ryzen PC):** The primary development hub.
 This machine runs the main control script, the SLAM system, and all networking logic.
 It makes all real-time decisions regarding navigation and control.
 All development and the central repository reside here.
+  > **SLAM** stands for **Simultaneous Localization and Mapping**.
+It is a computational process that allows a robot to build a map of an unknown environment while at the same time keeping track of its own location within that map.
+The algorithm uses a combination of sensor data (such as from a camera and IMU) to create a consistent representation of the world, which is essential for autonomous navigation.

 * **The AI Cortex (M2 Mac Mini):** A dedicated, local API server for AI inference.
 It will host two separate services: a vision model for real-time object detection and an LLM for semantic planning and conversation (to be implemented in Phase 2).

 ### The LLM's Role in Semantic Navigation